Tax Evasion Risk Management Using a Hybrid Unsupervised Outlier Detection Method: Related Works and Our Contributions

+It is also important to observe differences between HUNOD and previously proposed semi-supervised approaches based on PU learning: the HUNOD autoencoder is trained on negative examples (regular tax behaviour), whereas PU models are trained on positive examples (tax evasion cases) that are less frequent than negative examples (it is natural to expect that a model trained on bigger data would be more robust).
+Second, our method does not require any positive examples.

+The issue of explainability of unsupervised anomaly detection techniques, although indicated in general literature as a big challenge~\cite{Pang2020}, was never thoroughly investigated in research works applying those techniques to tax datasets.
+Our HUNOD method relies on surrogate decision trees that are able not only to provide explanations for individual outliers, but also to rank features according to their power to indicate outliers.

-Another issue with anomaly detection techniques, and especially with those based on deep learning such as autoencoders, is the explainability of detected anomalies~\citep{Pang2020}.
-This issue in HUNOD method is addressed by training decision tree based surrogate models that are explainable-by-design.
-Finally, let us point out that the available empirical literature on tax fraud detection mostly focuses on VAT tax (or similar indirect tax like sales tax used in some countries) data analysis.
+Finally, the available empirical literature on tax fraud detection mostly focuses on VAT tax (or similar indirect tax like sales tax used in some countries) data analysis.
 These datasets usually cover a small number of features extractable from tax declarations for this type of tax.
-In our case study we apply HUNOD method to a dataset of business entities in Serbia derived from individual personal income tax declarations.
-To the best of our knowledge there is no prior research on tax fraud detection using machine learning related to the personal income tax.
+In our case study we apply the HUNOD method to datasets of business entities in Serbia derived from individual personal income tax declarations.
+To the best of our knowledge, there is no prior research on tax fraud detection using machine learning approaches to the personal income tax.